mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 5/9 Bubble & Scrape - Sebadoh
 * 1st Listen: Ok

+This album is in the mix.
+The tonality is inventive.
+Unfortunately, the lyrics are at times lacking.

 ## 5/8 Psychocandy - The Jesus And Mary Chain
 * 1st Listen: Ok/ pretty good